Spring-Summer 2024

 Soundness of propositional logic

-Grammar of predicate logic
+Grammar of predicate logic and first-order signatures

 Induction principle for terms and formulas